Australia’s Pacific engagement

 - the Pacific Labour Mobility Scheme; and

-- $500 million over five years to help Pacific nations invest in climate change and disaster resilience;
+- investing $500 million over five years (from July 2020) to support renewable energy, climate change and disaster resilience in the Pacific

 - the Pacific Fusion Centre.

 We are working more closely than ever with the Pacific on issues of greatest concern to them, including climate change.
 Pacific island countries reaffirmed the strategic and economic threat climate change poses to our region through the 2019 Pacific Islands Forum (PIF) Kainaki II Declaration for Urgent Climate Change Action Now.
 This is the strongest collective statement Forum Leaders have issued on climate change.

 We are enhancing Defence engagement to bolster capacity, resilience and interoperability across the Pacific, including through significant infrastructure developments and joint training activities.
 The Australian Federal Police has also established a Pacific Faculty at the Australian Institute for Police Management.